Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 2. Connecting Food

-As per the startup, the smart modules in their digital food chain supply system will help identify supply chain problems in real time and can ensure the accuracy of supply chain data.
+As per the startup, the smart modules in their digital food chain supply system will help identify supply chain problems in real time and ensure the accuracy of supply chain data.

 Clients of Connecting Food include agricultural cooperatives, food manufacturers, and retailers.
 They exploit data on the company’s platform to create value for themselves and their clients (B2B and B2C).
 (Source)(Source)(Source)